 and sensitivity of the human race

 As has been described at length throughout these essays, and in all of Jeremy Griffith’s work, the overall essential feature of the human journey since we first became conscious some 2 million years ago is that of the accumulation of knowledge at the expense of our innocent all-loving and all-sensitive original instinctive self or soul.

 The problem, of course, has been that until this reconciling explanation of the human condition was found that explains why we had to depart from an original cooperative, loving, selfless state of innocence, this fundamental truth was unbearably condemning of our present competitive, aggressive and selfish upset, psychotic and neurotic conscious self, and therefore had to be denied.
 We couldn’t face the truth until we could explain it.
-However, with the ‘intellect vs instinct’ explanation of the human condition now found (which is presented in Video/F. Essay 3), we can acknowledge our innocent past (see F. Essay 21), and appreciate evidence of it, such as the incredibly sensitive cave paintings that are the subject of this F. Essay.
+However, with the ‘intellect vs instinct’ explanation of the human condition now found (which is presented in ), we can acknowledge our innocent past (see ), and appreciate evidence of it, such as the incredibly sensitive cave paintings that are the subject of this F. Essay.

 – – – – – – – – – – – – – – – – – –